Values in Action Inventory of Strengths: Japan

-Unlike previous studies, Shimai and colleagues (2007) tested the applicability of a translated version of the VIA-IS to a sample in Japan.
-The researchers administered the VIA-IS to 308 young adults from Japan and 1099 young adults from the U.S. The scientists translated the VIA-IS into Japanese and then back to English in order to be examined by the original creators of the VIA-IS.
+Shimai and colleagues tested the applicability of a translated version of the VIA-IS to a sample in Japan.
+The researchers administered the VIA-IS to 308 young adults from Japan and 1,099 young adults from the U.S. The scientists translated the VIA-IS into Japanese and then back to English in order to be examined by the original creators of the VIA-IS.
 They confirmed that the Japanese version of the VIA-IS demonstrated face validity, test-retest reliability and internal consistency before administering it to young adults.

-The researchers found that top-ranked strengths (in terms of prevalence) for young adults in Japan, were similar to those of young adults in the U.S. The percentage of people who scored high or low on each character strength were similar between the two countries.
-Moreover, the scientists did not find a significant variation in the pattern of gender differences between the United States and Japan.
-Women in both countries were more likely than men to score highly on the strengths of kindness, love, gratitude, teamwork and appreciation of beauty, whereas men in both countries were more likely score highly on the strengths of open-mindedness, perspective, creativity, self-regulation and bravery.
+The researchers found that top-ranked strengths, in terms of prevalence, for young adults in Japan, were similar to those of young adults in the U.S. The percentage of people who scored high or low on each character strength were similar between the two countries.
+The scientists did not find a significant variation in the pattern of gender differences between the United States and Japan.
+Women in both countries were more likely than men to score highly on the strengths of kindness, love, gratitude, teamwork, and appreciation of beauty, whereas men in both countries were more likely score highly on the strengths of open-mindedness, perspective, creativity, self-regulation, and bravery.
 The correlations between specific strengths and happiness outcomes were consistent as well.
-More specifically, the strengths of zest, curiosity, gratitude, and hope were significantly positively correlated with subjective measures of happiness for both populations.
+The strengths of zest, curiosity, gratitude, and hope were significantly positively correlated with subjective measures of happiness for both populations.

 Differences between the young adults in Japan and the U.S. emerged as well.
 The rank-order of religiousness was the biggest difference between the cultures.
-For American young adults, religiousness was on average, the 14th most prevalent strength.
-For Japanese young adults, religiousness was, on average, the 19th most prevalent strength.
+For American young adults, religiousness was on average the 14th-most-prevalent strength.
+For Japanese young adults, religiousness was, on average, the 19th-most-prevalent strength.
 The researchers attributed this finding to the fact that some of the items on the VIA-IS that assess religiousness were based on Western connotations of religiosity (e.g. monotheistic traditions).

 A notable limitation of this study is that the researchers examined young adults, rather than the population at-large.
 According to the researchers, young adults in Japan are more active participants in a more global, Americanized culture than the older generations.
-This could explain the commonalities found between young adults in Japan and the US.
+This could explain the commonalities found between young adults in Japan and the U.S.

-Overall, Shimai and colleagues demonstrated that the VIA-IS can be successfully and accurately translated into other languages.
-When this is done, however, researchers will need to ensure that the items on the scale are not culturally biased toward Western concepts.
+Shimai and colleagues demonstrated that the VIA-IS can be successfully and accurately translated into other languages.
+When this is done, however, researchers need to ensure that the items on the scale are not culturally biased toward Western concepts.